pubky/pkdns/cli/sample/README.md

 Publish the records by pointing to the seed and zone files.

-> ⚠️ The mainline DHT will take some minutes to propagate your changes.
-In the meantime, pkdns might return a mix of old and new packages.
-This is normal.
+> ⚠️ pkdns caches DHT packets for at least 5 minutes to improve latency.
+Run your own instance with `pkdns --max-ttl 0` to disable caching.

 ```bash
 $ ./pkdns-cli publish seed.txt pkarr.zone